revbayes/revbayes.github.io/tutorials/biogeo/index.md

 null range ($\emptyset$) is zero, meaning any lineage that loses all areas in its range remains that way permanently.

-To build our intuition, let’s construct a DEC rate matrix in RevBayes.
+To build our intuition, let's construct a DEC rate matrix in RevBayes.
 Assume you have three areas

     n_areas <- 3